-A This term has been applied to all people coming into a country, but it is now often applied to people who intend to settle and integrate here, as opposed to being a more temporary migrant.
-It is important not to view people who are part of long-established minority-ethnic communities and populations as ‘immigrants’.
+AThis term has been applied to all people coming into the country to work, but it is now often applied to people who intend to settle and integrate here, as opposed to being a more temporary ‘migrant worker’.
+It is important not to view people who are part of long-established ethnic communities and populations as ‘immigrants’.

 A Someone who leaves their country with the intention of seeking work elsewhere.
 In practice the words are usually applied today to people who do not intend to remain permanently in the host country.

 A Anyone who moves from their home country to improve their economic situation can be termed an ‘economic migrant’.
 This term is sometimes used in a derogatory way, to throw suspicion on people’s motives in seeking asylum.
 In fact, poverty and economic deprivation, as well as violence, are tools of those who persecute individuals and groups of people.
 Most economic migrants simply seek a better life for themselves and their families, as many people from Ireland have done for generations.

 A Someone who has a well-founded fear of persecution by reason of their race, religion, nationality, social group or political opinion, in their own country, and seeks refuge in another country.

 ASomeone who applies for asylum, and is successful in being granted refugee status, under the 1951 United Nations Convention Relating to Refugees.
 ‘Refugee’ is also the general term for all people who have been displaced from their own countries by persecution, war and civil unrest.

 *The term ‘asylum seeker’ is now regarded by many people as a depersonalising term of abuse, often associated with the word ‘bogus’.
 We try to use the phrase, ‘person seeking asylum’.
 Similarly, the broad-brush term, ‘illegal immigrant’ is best replaced by the more objective words, ‘undocumented person’.
 How can a human being be illegal?